-When military service members or veterans divorce, their ex-partners may be entitled to receive a portion of their military pension benefits as part of the property settlement.
-State courts oversee the division of property, but federal law also plays a role by specifying the amount of the military pension a court may award to a non-military spouse.
-To get your fair share of military retirement benefits and avoid costly mistakes, consider working with a financial advisor who specializes in divorce and military pensions.
+When military service members or veterans divorce, their ex-partners may receive a portion of their military pension benefits.
+State courts oversee the division of property, but federal law also plays a role.
+These laws specify the amount of the military pension a court may award to a non-military spouse.
+There are some limits, but the courts consider a number of factors when making final calculations.

 Military Pensions in Divorce